nating/cache-me-if-you-can/README.md

 A program for simulating caches.

 ## About
 This program finds the cache number of cache hits and the number of the different types of cache misses for a cache specified by the user for a trace of address accesses specified by the user.
+Each Cache uses a Least Recently Used replacement policy.

 ## Organization of a cache